 - Download and complete the Statement of Intent Form (PDF)

-- J.D. students entering third year who intend to complete the Concentration must, prior to registration, submit the completed Statement of Intent Form to the Assistant Director by June 24
+- J.D. students entering third year who intend to complete the Concentration must, prior to registration, submit the completed Statement of Intent Form to the CBL Administrator by May 31.

 Questions about the program?

 Contact Student Academic Services